abachuk/uploading-files-react-node/README.md

 3. `npm run dev` to start it locally
 4. Add you cloudinary API keys in server.js file
 5. open `http://localshost:3000`
-6. upload any file, this example expects images
+6. upload any file, this example expects image file type